 Although KCEE is hosted by the W. Frank Barton School of Business at Wichita State University (WSU) and is a separate legal entity, the Council also partners with all six regional Centers for Economic Education at the state’s Regents universities.
-Through an array of graduate credit courses and special workshops, teachers are introduced to exciting ways to integrate economic concepts and economic decision-making skills into their existing classroom curriculum.
+Through an array of graduate credit courses and special workshops, teachers are introduced to exciting ways to integrate personal finance & economic concepts along with economic decision-making skills into their existing classroom curriculum.
 See what opportunities are being offered in Kansas on our EVENTS page.

 Below is the contact information for each Center for Economic Education:

 Rob Catlett – Director, Center for Economic Education

 1320 Merchant Street, Science Hall Rm 141